xp44mm/Notebook/F#/Programming with Objects.md

 #### Note

-if you don’t use a `use` binding, or otherwise explicitly close the stream, the stream is closed when the stream object is finalized by the .net garbage collector. it’s generally bad practice to rely on finalization to clean up resources this way, because finalization isn’t guaranteed to happen in a deterministic, timely fashion.
+if you don't use a `use` binding, or otherwise explicitly close the stream, the stream is closed when the stream object is finalized by the .net garbage collector. it's generally bad practice to rely on finalization to clean up resources this way, because finalization isn't guaranteed to happen in a deterministic, timely fashion.

 ---